woadey/woadey.github.io/content/posts/htb/tier1/index.md

 After looking at these subdirectories, nothing glaringly stood out.
 Perhaps we can pivot back to the login page and try `SQL Injection`.

 ### SQL
-`SQL` (Structured Query Language) is a programming language used in order to store, manipulate, or retrive data in databases. `SQL Injection` (sqli) is a technique used to inject SQL commands via the front end to leak information from the database.
+`SQL` (Structured Query Language) is a programming language used in order to store, manipulate, or retrieve data in databases. `SQL Injection` (sqli) is a technique used to inject SQL commands via the front end to leak information from the database.

 It's worth trying a few basic sqli before breaking out the big guns like `sqlmap`.
 Let's try a few from this [Github](https://github.com/payloadbox/sql-injection-payload-list) I found Googling "sqli payloads".
 Let's go to the section of sqli payloads for bypassing authentication (Auth Bypass Payloads) -- they usually have a format similar to `' OR 1=1` or `admin' --`.
 Just throw them into the `username` and `password` fields and hope one works.
 - `'-'`: SUCCESS